gevorg-martir/version-me/README.md

     version-changed: boolean (in string format 'true' or 'false')
     new-version: string (example '1.4.5')

-Add id to your action and you can use them for your purposes example
+Add id to your action and you can use them for your purposes.
+Example bellow

 ```yml
     - name: Create a release